zryska/Edge-Data-Store-Docs/V1/OpcUa/OpcUaOverview.md

 1. Using any text editor, create a file that contains an OPC UA data selection in JSON form.
     - For content structure, see the following OPC UA data selection example.
     - For a table of all available parameters, see the following Parameters for **OPC UA data selection** section.
-2. Save the file as DataSelection.config.json.
+2. Save the file as _DataSelection.config.json_.
 3. Use any [tool](xref:managementTools) capable of making HTTP requests to execute a POST command with the contents of that file to the following endpoint: `http://localhost:5590/api/v1/configuration/<EDS adapterId>/DataSelection/`
     - Example using cURL: